top of page

 The AHO committee invested significant time and effort behind the scenes — from detailed planning to coordination across multiple stakeholders.
 Every smile, word of appreciation and shared moment made it worthwhile.

-With positive feedback and growing anticipation, many are already asking what surprises next year will bring.
-One thing is certain — the AHO team is already planning the next chapter of AHPC&C.
+With positive feedback and growing anticipation, many are already wondering what the next edition will bring.
+One thing is certain — the AHO team is already planning the next chapter of AHPC&C!